 Good lice treatment back-up player

-Treatment of head lice traditionally calls for the use of an over-the-counter product containing permethrin or pyrethrins as a first salvo against head lice.
-Shampoos and rinses made with these substances generally work well.
-Most treatments for head lice need to be used twice, seven to 10 days apart, along with combing wet hair with a fine-toothed comb to remove nits.
+Treatment of head lice traditionally calls for the use of a lice shampoo containing permethrin or pyrethrins as a first salvo against head lice.
+Treatments made with these substances generally work well.
+Most lice treatments need to be used twice, seven to 10 days apart, along with combing wet hair with a fine-toothed comb to remove nits.
 Some lice are resistant to pyrethrins and permethrin.
 That’s when it makes sense to turn to stronger prescription drugs, such as ivermectin and spinosad (Natroba).

 Don’t overlook the value of nit combing.
 “Combing works,” says Dr. Claire McCarthy, a pediatrician at Harvard-affiliated Boston Children’s Hospital.
 “It takes patience and perseverance, but not only does it get rid of both live lice and eggs, it’s completely nontoxic and without side effects.
 That can’t be said of any other treatment for head lice, ivermectin included.”
-She also recommends checking everyone’s head in the family, adults included, and laundering in hot water sheets, pillowcases, clothing, and anything else that may have come in contact with the heads of those affected.
-Temperatures above 122 °F kill adult and juvenile lice.
+She also recommends checking everyone’s head in the family, adults included, and laundering in hot water sheets, pillowcases, clothing, and anything else that may have come in contact.